biocpp/biocpp-core/README.md

 ```
   * If you want to use {fmt}, add `-I /path/to/fmt/include -D FMT_HEADER_ONLY=1`.

-**Currently, GCC ≥ 10 is the only supported compiler.** Clang support is planned.
+**Currently, GCC ≥ 10 and Clang ≥ 16 are the only supported compiler.**